-Farmington teacher honored for excellence in teaching
+Farmington teacher honored for teaching excellence

 FARMINGTON — A Farmington teacher was among seven educators in the state this year to earn a Golden Apple Award for Excellence in Teaching.